sug0/sug0/README.md

 ### H-Hi 😳

+I'm Tiago.

+My main interests right now are image processing, security and networking.
+Currently, I am looking for a position as a part-timer, so if you're interested in my work, contact me:

+    t1ago_ at outlook.com

-My name is Tiago.
-Enjoy your stay here.
+Enjoy your stay here. ;)